Anay-Shah/CleanTube/README.md

 1. Clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the `minimalist-youtube` folder
+4. Click "Load unpacked" and select the `CleanTube` folder
 5. The extension will be loaded and ready to use

 ## Usage